ZhimingZhou/zhimingzhou.github.io/README.md

 - However, for adapative learning rate methods (Adam as a representative), the net update factor of each gradient does not have a fixed value (hence, not the same) nor follow a fixed distribution (which we believe have a similar effect as fixed value choices, Momentum and SGD).

-- And it is obviously, if v_t is independent of g_t and follows a fixed distribution, then, the net update factor of g_t, i.e., its accumulated step-size, follows a fixed distribution (which then leads to a convergence guarantee that similar to Momentum and SGD).
+- And obviously, if v_t is independent of g_t and follows a fixed distribution, then, the net update factor of g_t, i.e., its accumulated step-size, follows a fixed distribution (which then leads to a convergence guarantee that similar to Momentum and SGD).
 This is the centre thought of AdaShift solution.

+- To achieve "follow a fixed distribution", we propose to temporally shift the gradient for the calculation of v_t.
+In such condition, if "moving average windows" is disabled (i.e., \beta1=0), and if g_t follows a fixed distribution, then v_t also follows a fixed distribution.
+However, "if moving average windows is disabled" turns out to be the limitation of AdaShfit.
+Nevertheless, we propose to shift the gradient for multiple steps, then, the "leave-out" gradients that still not get involved to v_t can be moving averaged or simply averaged if you like.

+- A new version of AdaShift is coming.
+Lookngg forward to the new free-lunch solution to the non-convergence issue of Adam.